//echo "Main

 ½ teaspoon sea salt Toast chipotle, guajillo, and ancho chiles in a dry pan over medium heat, stirring constantly, until warm and aromatic, about 3 minutes.
 Transfer to a blender.

-Heat 2 cups chicken broth in a saucepan until it begins to simmer, about 5 minutes.
+Heat 2 cups chicken broth in a pan until it begins to simmer, about 5 minutes.
 Pour broth into the blender with mushrooms.
 Puree until smooth.

-Heat olive oil in large saucepan over medium heat.
+Heat olive oil in large pan over medium heat.
 Add onion, poblano pepper, oregano, cumin cinnamon and garlic and cook for about 10 minutes or until onion is tender, stirring occasionally.

 Mix in flour and stir for about 2 minutes until combined.
 Gradually add chicken and mushroom puree, whisking constantly and scraping up bits on bottom of pan.
 Bring to boil and simmer for about 5 minutes.